Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Summary and outlook

 Our calculation of $\amuSD$ benefits from the fact that the local vector-current used to generate the connected correlation functions is protected from log-enhanced contributions (see \cref{sec:logEffects}), enabling precise control over continuum-limit extrapolations.
 Still, as can be seen in the error budgets for $\amuSD$ in \cref{table:TotalUncertainty,table:SDIndividualUncertainty}, continuum limit extrapolations are the dominant source of uncertainty, where $\amuCSD$ contributes the largest error.
 We note that the strange- and charm-connected contributions are computed on ensembles with lattice-spacings $a\gtrapprox 0.06$~fm.
 We are in the process of generating strange- and charm-connected correlation functions on the ensemble at the finest lattice spacing of $a \approx 0.04$~fm, which will refine our calculation of the corresponding contributions.

-Examining the systematic error budgets for $\amuW$ in \cref{table:TotalUncertainty,table:WIndividualUncertainty}, we see that the dominant sources of uncertainty are due to scale setting and finite-volume corrections, while the uncertainties due to continuum extrapolations are significant, but currently sub-leading for all contributions, except for $\amuDW$.
+Examining the systematic error budgets for $\amuW$ in \cref{table:TotalUncertainty,table:WIndividualUncertainty}, we see that the dominant sources of uncertainty are due to finite-volume corrections, the continuum limit, and scale setting.
 These are also dominant or important sources of error in the long-distance window observables, and will be addressed in our ongoing and planned computations.
 In particular, we note that the disconnected contributions are computed on ensembles with lattice-spacings $a\gtrapprox 0.09$~fm.
 We plan to extend this analysis to a finer lattice spacing of $a\approx 0.06$~fm.
-We are in the process of computing the $\Omega$-baryon mass \cite{Lin:2019pia} on the MILC HISQ ensembles, which we expect to yield a determination of the scale in physical units with reduced uncertainty.
-This is a key component in our calculations of the long-distance and full window observables, which are more sensitive to the scale setting uncertainty.
-A companion paper describing our calculation of the light-quark connected contribution to $\amuLD$ and $\amuHVP$ is in progress.
+Our calculation of the light-quark connected contribution to $\amuLD$ and $\amuHVP$ is described in the companion paper \cite{Bazavov:2024eou}.

-At $3.1\permil$ and $4.1\permil$, respectively, our results for the total $\amuSD$ and $\amuW$ are already close to our precision goal for $\amuHVP$.
+At $3.1\permil$ and $3.6\permil$, respectively, our results for the total $\amuSD$ and $\amuW$ are already close to our precision goal for $\amuHVP$.
 However, considerable exascale computing resources are needed to reach this precision for the full $\amuHVP$.
 In particular, we plan to continue to generate correlation functions on our finest ensemble ($a \approx 0.04$~fm) to complete the data set.
 This will improve statistical and systematic errors (due to discretization errors) for all observables.
 The finite-volume corrections will be quantified more precisely in a direct finite-volume study, for which we are analyzing a new gauge-field ensemble with a spatial extent of $L=11$~fm at a lattice spacing of $a\approx 0.09$~fm.